okanolgun/MovieRecommendationSystem/README.md

 Then, we looked at the connections and similarities between these columns with CounterVectorizer.

 You will be able to see 5 recommended movies based on the movie you choose on the site you will open on your own locak host.

+PS: Do not forget to change your API key with IMDB official site.
+You can create a new API KEY with logging the IMDB.